This page was reviewed under our medical and editorial policy by

 This page was reviewed on January 13, 2022.

-A flexible sigmoidoscopy is a colorectal cancer screening tool used to detect irritation, swelling, ulcers, polyps and precancerous lesions.
-The procedure requires less time and preparation than a colonoscopy.
-It also doesn’t require sedation or a specialist.
+A flexible sigmoidoscopy is a colorectal cancer screening tool used to detect irritation, swelling, ulcers, polyps and precancerous lesions in the lower part of the large intestine, or colon.

 Food enters the mouth and moves into the stomach, which then empties into the small intestine.
 The small intestine empties into the large intestine, made up of several parts: